 Biographie

 Maria Tsaytler (geb.
-Goudimov), die derzeitig Solo-Harfenistin des Philharmonischen Staatsorchesters Hamburg ist, wurde in Moskau in eine Familie mit weitreichenden musikalischen Wurzeln geboren.
+Goudimov) wurde in Moskau in eine Familie mit weitreichenden musikalischen Wurzeln geboren.
 Marias Mutter, Irina Kotkina, hatte das Moskauer Konservatorium in der Klasse von Vera Dulova beendet und war Solo-Harfenistin bei den Moskauer Philarmonikern.
 Marias Vater, Mikhail Goudimov hatte das Moskauer Konservatorium mit Auszeichnung beendet und war Bratschicht beim "Großen Symphonieorchester für Radio und Fernsehen UdSSR".
 Zusammen mit Sergey Bubnov bildeten sie ein Trio, für welches Sofia Gubaidulina ihr berühmtes Stück "Garten von Freuden und Traurigkeiten" schrieb.

 Im Alter von 5 Jahren begann sie selbst Musik zu machen und wurde an der "Gnesin-Musikschule für begabte Kinder" im Fach Klavier angenommen.